42Angouleme/pybot/module_microphone/README.md

 ```

-then `cd` at the root of the project and run:
+eventually create / activate a virtual environment then `cd` at the root of the project and install the pip dependencies with:

 ```sh
 $ pip install -r requirements.txt
 ```

 ### Whisper API (OpenAi) configuration [paid option]

+This API perform speech to text and requires an internet connection.

 - Create an billing account on https://platform.openai.com/account/
 - Generate an API key, copy the API key